-Seeing the opportunity in his own community, Rev. Kramer used start-up money from the Major Mission Fund, a fundraising campaign that encouraged congregations to use a portion of their raised funds locally, to buy a Belleville house in need of renovation.
-He knew there was a need for more home ownership in his home town of Belleville but he also knew many low-income families could not afford to buy a home so they were renting.
+Seeing an opportunity in his own community, Rev. Kramer used start-up money from the Major Mission Fund, a fundraising campaign that encouraged congregations to use a portion of their raised funds locally, to buy a Belleville house in need of renovation.
+He knew there was a need for more home ownership in his hometown of Belleville but he also realized many low-income families could not afford to buy a home and were forced to continue renting.

-The next step was recruiting his construction team.
-He reached out to many skilled and unskilled members of the community and his congregation to secure a group of volunteers interested in rehabbing the house.
-As word spread and the team continued rehabbing more houses, local companies began to volunteer their services and even materials.
+Rev. Kramer believed he could do something about this issue so he started recruiting a construction team.
+He reached out to skilled and unskilled members of the community and his congregation to secure a group of volunteers interested in donating their time to rehab the house for a deserving local family.
+The construction crew got to work and when the first house was done it was unanimously decided to continue with another.
+Word spread about Drew and the rehab projects and as they worked on more houses local companies took notice and began to volunteer their services and donate materials.

-The group realized they enjoyed working together and were inspired by the good they were doing in the community so they decided to keep going.
+The group realized they were on to something.
+They enjoyed working together and were inspired by the good they were doing in the community so they decided to keep going.
 They created a board, filed some paperwork as a non-profit 501 (c)(3) and became incorporated in 1998.
 Neighbors for Renewal was born.